blepping/comfyui_jankhidiffusion/README.md

 using input `3`, output `5`, CA input `5`, CA output `4`.
 The CA part doesn't seem to help much with SDXL, you can simply disable it by setting `ca_start_time` to `1.0`.

 For upscale mode, good old `bicubic` may be best.
 The second best alternative is probably `bislerp`.
+If you have my [ComfyUI-bleh](https://github.com/blepping/ComfyUI-bleh) nodes active there will be more upscale options.

 ## Credits